soft-matter/trackpy/README.rst

 PhD thesis work on microrheology in Robert L. Leheny's group at Johns Hopkins University in Baltimore, MD.

-Dan can be reached through his website, http://www.danallan.com.
+Dan can be reached at dallan@pha.jhu.edu.